 However, repeating said errors will only lead to dissatisfied customers and churn.
 That’s why quality assurance is so important to keep improving the quality of your service.

-An omni-channel strategy is convenient for customers and ensures they can find assistance via the platform most suitable for them.
-When building a customer service team, you may want to segment staff across different channels (some on live chat, some on phone, some on social media etc.) or train everyone to be proficient on all.
+An omnichannel strategy is convenient for customers and ensures they can find assistance via the platform most suitable for them.
+When building a customer service team organizational structure, you may want to segment staff across different channels (some on live chat, some on phone, some on social media, etc.) or train everyone to be proficient in all.

-However, it’s essential that you factor data into this decision: assign more agents to the most active channel and fewer to the least.
+However, you must factor data into this decision: assign more agents to the most active channel and fewer to the least.

-Building a customer service team takes time, effort and planning.
-You can’t expect them to hit the ground running: leverage quality assurance to evaluate performance and keep improving it across months and years.
+Building a customer service team structure takes time, effort, and planning.
+You can’t expect them to hit the ground running.
+Leverage quality management to evaluate performance and keep improving it across months and years.
 Request a demo from Playvox to learn more about how technology can help.